 Kanchenjunga, regarded as the ‘Queen of the great Himalayas’, encompasses the mountain ridges of South Peak (8491m), Central Peak (8478m), and Main Peak (8556m), Yalung Kang, Kambachen and Jannu.
 It stretches southward from Jonsang La to Langpo Peak, Pyramid Peak, and Nepal Peak – all on India’s border.
 It continues further from Talung Peak and Kabru North and South Peaks to the Twin Peaks of Rathong and Kokthan.
 To the west of Jonsang La, on Tibet’s borders, are Jongsang Peak, Outlier, Lashar, Chabuk, and Ohnmi Kangri.
-Further south lie Nupchu and Sharpu.
-This, then, is the Kangchenjunga Region, which is also called as the “GREAT SNOW MOUNTAIN OF FIVE TREASURES”.
+Further south lies Nupchu and Sharpu.
+This, then, is the Kangchenjunga Region, which is also called the “GREAT SNOW MOUNTAIN OF FIVE TREASURES”.

-Three first Westerner to explore Kanchenjunga was the British botanist JD Hooker, who visited the area twice in 1848 and 1849.
+Three first Westerners to explore Kanchenjunga was the British botanist JD Hooker, who visited the area twice in 1848 and 1849.
 Exploration of the Skim, side of the peak continued with both British and pundit explorers mapping and photographing until 1899.
 In that year a party led by Douglas fresh field made a circuit of Kanchenjunga and produced what is still one of the most authoritative maps of the region.

 Until 1852, Kanchenjunga was assumed to be the highest mountain in the world, but calculations made by the British Great Trigonometric Survey in 1849 came to the conclusion that Mount Everest (known as Peak XV at the time) was the highest and Kanchenjunga the third-highest.